Krzysztof is a former gambling addict who hopes to give advice to those who may be suffering from gambling addiction and other disorders.

 How well do the gambling stereotypes hold up?

 Gambling spans a broad range of demographics because anyone can get involved.
 The most common group would have to be adolescents and African American and Hispanic groups because of a combination of socioeconomic factors.

-Among genders, males are more likely than females to become addicts and that spans various types of addictions including drugs and alcohol.
-Like other addictions, they begin at an early age and grow over time.
+Among genders, males are more likely than females to become addicts, and that spans various types of addictions, including drugs and alcohol.
+Like other addictions, they can begin at an early age and grow over time.

 This means that youngsters who obsessively play a lot of dice games and bet among friends will eventually grow into adults who do the same at a much more dangerous level.

 This level commonly includes casino games and high-stakes betting at things like a race track or other sporting events.

 The ethnicity/race arguments presented for those gamblers have to do with location (urban vs. rural setting) and economic problems.
 There are more opportunities to gamble in an urban location, and the risks are worth taking.